tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 I could hear her now.
 She was in her room.
 She was humming quietly to herself.
 A thin ray of dim light emanated from the crack in the door.
 The wood floors creaking nearly imperceptibly as I made my way to the room.
 I rested my hand on the handle for a moment and slowly pushed it open.

 There she was, gorgeous as ever brushing her hair.
 The strands like silk and ivory waves as they fell gracefully through the comb.
 She still hadn't noticed.
-She was seated at her vanity, with her back to me.
+She was seated at her vanity, her back to me.

 The room was too dark for a proper reflection.
 I wanted to speak but I was almost enchanted.
 Suddenly she reached into a drawer in her desk and pulled out what looked like a key.
 I watched mesmerized.